Adopt or shop responsibly: Breeding, rescue, and my evolution

 An ASPCA national rehoming survey found that “pet problems” (like undesirable behaviors, growing larger than expected, or health issues) are the most common reason people get rid of their companion animals.

-Ethical breeders try to minimize those pet problem risks by making thoughtful parent pairings and preparing owners.
+Ethical breeders try to minimize “pet problem” risks by making thoughtful pairing decisions and preparing owners.
 They also follow through on rehoming contracts—so their pups never end up in a shelter environment.

-Speaking of preparation: Ethical rescues can also prepare owners for exactly what they’re committing to, especially if they’re foster-based.
-While staff and volunteers might not know an adult dog’s genetics and ancestors, they can observe habits in a home environment ahead of time.
+Speaking of preparation: Ethical rescues also prepare owners for their commitment, especially if they’re foster-based.
+Staff and volunteers might not know an adult dog’s genetics and ancestors but can observe habits in a home environment ahead of time.

 Purebred doesn’t necessarily mean well bred.
-We can love poorly bred dogs—their lives are absolutely worthwhile!—while also wanting to create a more stable, adaptable canine population in the long run.
+We can love poorly bred dogs—their lives are worthwhile!—while also wanting a more stable, adaptable canine population in the long run.

-Shelters are important to address our current situation (reduce pet homelessness in the here and now) while ethical breeders are vital for long-term sustainability (produce healthy dogs suited to our modern world).
+Shelters are important to address our current situation (reduce pet homelessness in the here and now) while ethical breeders aim for long-term sustainability (produce healthy dogs suited to our modern world).

 The way to truly help dogs is not to shun all breeders.
 It’s to educate owners, increase access to pet care resources, and work together for the animals we love so much.